bburky/playnite-playlist/README.md

 The playlist is accessible from the left sidebar in Playnite.
 Games can be reordered with drag and drop.
 Right click to remove or move a group of games to the top or the bottom.
 Games can be launched from the play button in the playlist.

+This extension can be used as a simple quick access game list, or you can use it to work through your backlog of games.
+Move games to the top of the list that you intend to play soon.

 This extension requires Playnite 9 or newer.

 ## External libraries, etc.